Lori Trahan addresses Epstein files release and economic concerns in recent posts

 Related

-There were two companies in cities associated with Middlesex County that received two FDA inspections in October, according to the U.S. Food and Drug Administration.
+There were four companies in cities associated with Middlesex County that received four FDA inspections in December 2025, according to the U.S. Food and Drug Administration.

-There were 14 companies in cities associated with Middlesex County that received 14 FDA inspections in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There were three companies in cities associated with Middlesex County that received FDA citations as a result of three inspections conducted in the county over the third quarter of 2025, according to reports from the U.S. Food and Drug Administration (FDA).

 Trending